 If you’re thinking ‘what do I need to buy a house in 2021,’ check out our guidelines below on how to best prepare yourself to buy a home and what to expect when making an offer and closing on a home.

 Before applying for a loan and certainly before ever making an offer on a house, you should know your credit score.
 Why is your credit score important?
 Well, it’s not only the difference between getting a low-interest rate on a home loan versus a high one, but it will also directly impact how much a bank or lender will loan you.
 There are several websites you can use to check your credit score, here are a few to consider: TransUnion, Equifax, Experian.

 You can check your score as much as once a day without affecting your credit, also known as a soft inquiry.
 Hard inquiries are when financial institutions check your credit, typically when you’re applying for a loan or credit card.
-Hard inquiries lower your score a few points, so try to keep hard inquiries to a minimum.
+Hard inquiries will lower your score a few points, so just try to keep hard inquiries to a minimum.

 2. Improve Your Credit Score

 Maybe you just checked your credit score and realized it’s not as high as you had expected.
 Don’t worry, there are a few things you can do now that will help raise your credit score so you can capitalize on a great interest rate.

 If you tend to be late on a bill here or there, what you might not know is that you’re negatively impacting your credit.
 Start paying your bills on time, now.
 Set up automatic payments for your bills or set reminders, just make sure you can meet the due dates for all your bills going forward.
 Establishing a history of paying your bills on time is paramount in raising your credit score.

 Pay down the debt on your credit cards